 - We've extensively covered Windows-10-related topics.
 Check them out in the Windows 10 Hub.

 It can be a real headache not to see the wireless icon in adapter settings under network connections.
-That is especially so at times when you badly need to connect to the Internet via a wireless network.
+Especially when you really need to connect to the Internet via a wireless network.

-So we’ve taken the time to dig into some of the fixes for missing WiFi icon on laptop.
-While these methods are general in nature, you can try one or all of the steps covered for Windows XP, Windows Vista, Windows 7, Windows 8/8.1, and Windows 10.
+Since, as you’ll see, these are general methods, you can also try one or all of them for Windows XP, Windows Vista, Windows 7, Windows 8/8.1, and Windows 10.

-Update driver software for wireless adapter
+1. Update the wireless adapter driver

 Outdated driver software can lead to several issues with hardware.
 These include driver corruption, missing software components, and incompatible driver.

-Turn on wireless radio
+2. Turn on wireless radio

 You can enable it back again by turning on the hard or soft button for the wireless radio.
 Refer to your PC manual to locate such a button.

 Also, you can turn on the wireless radio through the BIOS setup.
 Enter the BIOS setting during the reboot process and locate the network settings page.
 From there, you can enable the wireless radio.
 Save the changes and exit BIOS.

-Perform a system restore
+4. Perform a system restore

-First, go to System Restore and select a restore point when wireless network is in proper condition.
+First, go to System Restore and select a restore point when the wireless network was working properly.
 Then wait for the process to complete.

-Install a USB wireless adapter
+5. Install a USB wireless adapter

 If all else fails, the only option left is to buy a USB wireless adapter.
 You can plug these LAN card dongles into a standard USB port in order to connect to the Internet.

-If you know of other workarounds to fix a missing WiFi icon on laptop, share your ideas in the comments below.
+If you know of other workarounds to fix a missing WiFi icon on a laptop, share your ideas in the comments below.